By Mary Luz Mejia | Published on January 29, 2026

 Local Jamaican Rum Cake

 You'll find Negril's most celebrated fine-dining destination, the Rockhouse Restaurant, overlooking volcanic cliffs set against the turquoise blue of the Caribbean Sea.
-The menu is what they call "a lighter, modern interpretation of Jamaica's classic dishes" with a truly local spin: Many of the fresh ingredients are picked from the property's own gardens.
-Start with a jerk-spiced grilled calamari, then sample a main course of jerk-grilled lobster or chicken "under a rock" with a side of jerk-pan barbecue carrots, potatoes and kale.
-Then finish with a pimento-spiced Dark 'n' Stormy rum cake!
+The menu is what they call "a lighter, modern interpretation of Jamaica's classic dishes" with a truly local spin.
+Many of the fresh ingredients are picked from the property's own gardens.

-If you want to bring some of that complex flavor to your home kitchen, you can add Jamaican jerk seasoning to an array of fresh proteins and produce, from mango salads and grilled veggies to jerk-laden peach hot sauce.
-A word of friendly advice, though: Since we don't have access to much pimento wood in North America for that coal and pimento-fired open grill, don't be too disappointed if that X-factor flavor profile is missing.
-It's the smokiness of the pimento as well as the Jamaican sunshine, the warmth of its people and the lush surroundings that you're likely missing most.
-If reggae, sun, sand and jerk are calling your name, a return trip to this special place might be in order.
+A word of friendly advice: Since there’s limited access to pimento wood in North America for that coal and pimento-fired open grill, don't be too disappointed if that X-factor flavor profile is missing.
+It's the smokiness of the pimento as well as the Jamaican sunshine, the warmth of its people and the lush surroundings that make it impossible to replicate true Jamaican recipes beyond the island country.

 Written By